TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Psychology_and_Logics/Survivorship Bias.md

 >[!quote]
->Survivorship bias is one of the research issues brought up in the provocative 2005 paper "[Why Most Published Research Findings Are False](https://en.wikipedia.org/wiki/Why_Most_Published_Research_Findings_Are_False "Why Most Published Research Findings Are False")", which shows that a large number of published medical research papers contain results that cannot be replicated.[[3]](https://en.wikipedia.org/wiki/Survivorship_bias#cite_note-ioannidis2005-3)
+>Survivorship bias is one of the research issues brought up in the provocative 2005 paper "[Why Most Published Research Findings Are False](https://en.wikipedia.org/wiki/Why_Most_Published_Research_Findings_Are_False "Why Most Published Research Findings Are False")", which shows that a large number of published medical research papers contain results that cannot be replicated.

 >[!quote]